-For Enrichment productions, the Edinburgh Fringe, the Fusion Festival and much more...visit our department website www.hillsroadpa.co.uk
+To find out about our fantastic range of productions, our trips to the Edinburgh Fringe, our home grown Fusion Festival at The Junction and much more...visit our department website www.hillsroadpa.co.uk

 What is Drama and Theatre Studies about?